OUR STORY

 Click the pictures to enlarge.

 By 1931, just before the building was donated to the town, its condition had deteriorated to the point where it had been condemned as unfit for human habitation.
-At that time it still had a toilet at the bottom of the back yard, where the museum's art displays, office and library now stand.
+At that time it still had an earth toilet at the bottom of the back yard.

-The museum was opened by the Mayor just a year after it had been acquired on June 8th 1933 under the curatorship of D W Collings.
+The museum was opened by the Mayor just a year after it had been acquired on June 8th 1933 under the curatorship of Dr Dudley Collings.

 Left: Official opening of the museum by the Mayor, Mr E. Pipe, on June 1 1933.
 The ceremony took place at Saint Felix School.
 On the left are Mr and Mrs Goddard who donated the building.
 [P410].
 Right: The official reopening in May 2008.
 Click one of the pictures for a closer look.